 Your state may require teens to take an approved driver education course to get their license.
 There are more courses available, though, to promote good driving habits.
 These classes may be online, in classrooms or hands-on.
 Many will illustrate the dangers of distracted driving to your teen.
 Safe driving is more than just paying attention, though.
 Courses such as Tire Rack’s Street Survival class teach safe driving techniques for realistic challenges.
 They teach drivers what to do when skidding on wet roads, for example.
 Kia also sponsors a program that offers classes around the country.
 Check with your insurance company and highway patrol department for supplemental driving courses.
 You may even find classes that will qualify your teen for an insurance discount.

 Creating Safe Driving Habits In Teens

 You must continue to teach your teen even after they get a license.
-Be sure that you are setting a good example when you drive!
+Be sure you are setting a good example when you drive!
+Wear your seat belt, turn off your cellphone and use your blinkers.
+Make sure you are being a good driving role model.
 Talk about good driving, and bad driving, when you are in the car together.
 Using a GPS tracker is a great way to monitor driving with your teen, particularly when it comes to speeding.

 It is important that you reinforce the positive instead of merely pointing out the negative.
 The key to building good habits is being positive.
 Make sure your teen understands you are trying to reward good habits, not just punish mistakes.